paulokuriki/api_for_rads/README.md

 In this repository, I intend to show how to create a model, how to make inferences on it, how to embed the model in an API and how to create a simple webpage that makes requests to the API consuming its content.

-## This repository contains three parts:
+## This repository contains four parts:

 ### PART 1 - Training your model
 Run the train.py script.
 The model will be saved in the folder output/model-best